 SanDisk makes some of the best memory cards available.
 Their highest-end cards are in the Extreme PRO line, so I was interested to try out their SD memory card reader that is marketed in the same line: the SandDisk Extreme PRO UHS-II SD Reader/Writer.

-I’ve been putting on through it’s paces.
+I’ve been putting one through its paces.
 Here’s how it performed.

 It’s a small, compact device.
 SanDisk’s marketing material touts the reader as “small enough for on-the-go or in the studio.”
 And they’re right on that front–it’s small and light and takes up not much more space in the camera bag than a small box of matches.